nozhanb/temp_repository_for_codes/README.md

 an_Introduction_to_generalized_linear_models_3rd_edition.ipynb covers some examples of the book [An Introduction to Generalized Linear Models](https://www.amazon.com/Introduction-Generalized-Chapman-Statistical-Science/dp/1584889500).

-bayesian_core.ipynb covers the example in the book [Bayesian Core: A Practical Approach to Computational Bayesian Statistics](https://www.amazon.com/Bayesian-Core-Practical-Computational-Statistics/dp/0387389792).
+bayesian_core.ipynb: is the notebook for [Bayesian Core: A Practical Approach to Computational Bayesian Statistics](https://www.amazon.com/Bayesian-Core-Practical-Computational-Statistics/dp/0387389792).

 bayesian_logical_data_analysis_for_the_physical_sciences.ipynb: is the notebook for [Bayesian Logical Data Analysis for the Physical Sciences](https://www.amazon.com/Bayesian-Logical-Analysis-Physical-Sciences/dp/0521150124).

+doing_bayesian_data_analysis_2nd_edition.ipynb: is the notebook for [Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan](https://www.amazon.com/Doing-Bayesian-Data-Analysis-Tutorial/dp/0124058884/ref=sr_1_1?keywords=doing+bayesian+data+analysis&qid=1675802690&s=books&sprefix=doing+bayesina+,stripbooks-intl-ship,177&sr=1-1)